 Take a look at the Camellia, a great evergreen shrub to plant in your garden right now.

 You can begin to sow tomato seeds in January.
-Just follow this guide to find out how to grow & care for a tomato plant.
+Just follow this guide to find out how to grow and care for a tomato plant.

 You could plant your own fruit bush this February.
-Find out how to grow & care for one here.
+Find out how to grow and care for one here.